ULAB Physics and Astronomy

 ULAB Physics and Astronomy is a 2-semester DeCal.
 We meet Mon/Wed 7-8 PM.
 Mentee/Mentor applications open before the fall semester and close around the second week of the fall semester.
 Click on the tabs to learn about each position.

-Mentees: The mentee application is available HERE and will close September 4, 2021.
+Mentees: The mentee application for Fall 2022-Spring 2023 is open!
+HERE and the deadline is September 1st.

-Mentors: The mentor application is available HERE and will be considered on a rolling basis.
+Mentors: The mentor application for Fall 2022-Spring 2023 is open!
+HERE and will be considered on a rolling basis.
 Mentors will be supported by a $600/semester stipend.
+There are a number of additional staff postions: lab manager and lecturer.
+Interested candidates may apply at the same link.

 Graduate Students/Postdocs: Opportunities for graduate students, postdocs, and faculty to get involved are available year-round!
 Please reach out to us at email@example.com